-Casey Rand is an award-winning creative director and writer, currently living in New York City.
-As a Canadian, it is very hard for her to boast about herself, especially in the third person, but she is working through it and would like you to know that this year, she was named one of AdWeek's 18 Most Culturally Influential Creative Leaders.
+Casey Rand is an award-winning creative director and writer in New York City.
+As a Canadian, it is very hard for her to boast about herself in the third person, but she's working through it and would like you to know that recently, she was named one of AdWeek's 18 Most Culturally Influential Creative Leaders.
 She spent her early 20s in Ontario getting her business degree from Queen's University, her mid-20s in Virginia getting her Master's in Communications from VCU, and most of her 30s wondering why she didn't go to film school.

 When she's not making ads, Casey writes for various humor outlets, including Reductress, The Belladonna Comedy, Funny or Die and the now-defunct Bygone Bureau.
 In 2009, she wrote a book about punching people in the face.
 Ancestry.com says she's 49% Polish, 33% Romanian, and 18% Greyhound.